-- i.
-The Group Human Resources & Organizational Development Function, having received a mandate from the Group CEO regarding the content, prepares a draft of the Policy involving the relevant functions, including the General Counsel Function, the Risk Management Function, the Planning & Control O.U. and the Compliance & AML Function, and with the support of an external consultant4. - ii.
-The Human Resources & Organizational Development Function submits the updated draft of the Policy to the Chief Executive Officer. - iii.
+- iii.
 The Chief Executive Officer submits the Policy to the Board of Directors for its approval, together with the specific opinion of the Compliance & AML Function. - iv.
-The Board of Directors, after hearing the opinion of the Remuneration Committee and the Risk and Control Committee, decides to approve the Policy and to submit it to the Meeting for approval. - v.
+The Board of Directors, after hearing the opinion of the Remuneration Committee and the Control and Risk Committee, decides to approve the Policy and to submit it to the Meeting for approval. - v.
 The Meeting resolves on the adoption of the Policy.